evanx/lula-hub/README.md

 ## Overview

 Lula-hub is a simple message broker that leverages Redis.

-More specifically it is a Node.js WebSocket microservice to sync Redis streams.
+More specifically it is a Node.js WebSocket microservice to sync Redis streams to service a message hub.

 Its intended use-case is for reliable distributed messaging.

-Its limitation in IoT is that client devices must run Redis 5.
+Its limitation for IoT is that client devices must run Redis 5.

 It is intended to be scaleable e.g. via Kubernetes, where each instance connects to the same Redis backend e.g. a managed instance in the cloud.
 (We use `ioredis` which supports TLS.)